microsoft/artifacts-credprovider/README.md

 ### Testing

-- Run `./test.ps1 -Uri <packageFeedUri>` to run end-to-end tests for common configurations of artifacts-credprovider
+- Run `./test.ps1 -TestFeed <packageFeedUri>` to run end-to-end tests for common configurations of artifacts-credprovider
 - Debug `CredentialProvider.Microsoft` by launching the `CredentialProvider.Microsoft (stand-alone)` configuration in the vs code debugger.
 You will be prompted to provide a packageFeedUri for testing.